Brick Paver Calculator

 How It Works

 The Brick Paver Calculator determines how many pavers you need for outdoor projects like patios, walkways, and driveways by calculating your project area and accounting for different paver sizes and installation patterns.
-This calculator eliminates guesswork and helps you order the correct quantity of materials, saving money by preventing both shortages and excess waste.
+Paver size has a major impact on both material count and installation labor: standard 4x8 inch pavers require 4.5 pieces per square foot while 12x12 inch pavers need only 1 per square foot, meaning a 200 square foot patio uses either 900 or 200 pavers depending on your size selection.
+Installation pattern significantly affects waste because herringbone and basket weave designs require angled cuts at every edge, generating 10-15% waste compared to 5-8% for simpler running bond layouts.
+This calculator eliminates guesswork and helps you order the correct quantity of materials, saving money by preventing both costly mid-project shortages that delay completion and excess waste from over-ordering.

 The Formula